Food

 Climate change—especially shifts in precipitation, air temperature, and soil moisture—is disrupting agricultural production and food systems, and is projected to reduce the availability and affordability of nutritious food.
 Impacts are distributed unevenly, with farmworkers, subsistence-based communities, and rural populations facing increasing risks.
 Opportunities that leverage agroecological approaches can limit emissions from agriculture and improve the resilience of rural communities.

-View the Agriculture, Food Systems, and Rural Communities chapter of the 5th National Climate Assessment »
+View the Agriculture, Food Systems, & Rural Communities chapter of the NCA5 »

 Looking for previous Food content?